🏢Agent Office

 bridge sales, operations, technology, marketing, partners, and leadership; balance automation with quality, customer trust, risk, approvals, and growth strategy.

-What I Build - Practical AI Value Systems
+What I Build - Business AI Enablement

 What I Build